First of all, please read these two papers for some life-changing advice on ‘how to grad student’:

 Be adaptive.
 If there is one thing I can guarantee, it’s that you won’t be lucky enough to propose and execute field experiments without a lot of unexpected delays, hiccups, or giant catastrophes.
 You must be resilient and prepare multiple contingency plans to ensure that you are ready to make data out of misfortune.

 Be proactive.
 I expect students to take primary ownership of the over the logistics of their projects, so don’t wait for prescribed instructions on how to complete your experiments.
-Your job as a graduate student is to learn how to design and execute your research yourself.
+Your job as a graduate student is to learn how to design and execute your research yourself, and I expect that you will become independent in doing so within the first year.
 I will be happy (and expect) to give you guidance on a protocol that you draft.

 Accept and implement feedback.
 Advising relationships don’t work unless you trust your mentor and heed their advice.
 Excellent work requires tons of revision and begins with a lot of mistakes and iterative corrections.
 Prepare to respond to constructive criticism with grace and hard work.